What's a ductless/mini-split system anyway?

 Can I cover the line sets running from my condenser unit?

 Yes, you can.
-We carry a line set cover system that comes standard in beige (ivory), white and brown colors.
+We carry a line set cover system that comes white, ivory, and brown colors.
 It is also paintable.
-Many different fittings are available to create virtually any design.
+Many different fittings are available to create any design.

 Can I paint the ductless mini-split unit?